-Section number Section Area Individual Risk Level Section 6 External Envelope Trivial Each façade of the building comprises of traditional brick masonry.
-Individual flat windows are UPVC double glazed units.
+Section number Section Area Individual Risk Level Section 6 External Envelope Each façade of the building comprises of traditional brick masonry.
+Individual flat windows and those to communal areas are UPVC double glazed units.
+Trivial Section 7 Means of Escape from Fire The open deck block has two staircases.
+Trivial

-Section 7 Means of Escape from Fire Tolerable The open deck block has one staircase.
-Flat entrance doors are predominately not fire rated doors.
-Self-closing device required to flat entrance doors 24 and 32 (fire doors).
-Section 8 Fire Detection and Alarm Systems Trivial Flats have a fire detection system fitted to an LD2 and LD3 standard.
-Section 9 Emergency Lighting Trivial No provision for emergency lighting to stair and open decks.
-This is deemed acceptable in this low-rise building.
-Section 10 Compartmentation Trivial The block has sufficient compartmentation between dwellings.
-Section 11 Fire Fighting Equipment Trivial The premises have no provision for firefighting equipment.
-Section 12 Fire Signage Trivial Due to simplicity of layout no requirement for fire signage.
-Section 13 Employee Training Trivial All staff receive basic fire safety awareness training.

-Section 14 Sources of Ignition Trivial

-The last test date for the fixed electrical installation was 20/01/2021.

-Section 15 Waste Control Trivial

-Refuse containers are emptied regularly.
+Section 8 Fire Detection and Alarm Systems Maisonettes have a fire detection system fitted to an LD2 standard.
+Trivial Section 9 Emergency Lighting The block has no provision for emergency lighting.
+This is deemed acceptable in this low-rise block.
+Trivial Section 10 Compartmentation The blocks have sufficient compartmentation between dwellings.
+Individual flat entrance doors are predominately not fire resisting.
+This is acceptable as two-way travel is available.
+Trivial Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
+Trivial Section 12 Fire Signage Due to simplicity of layout no requirement for fire signage.
+Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
+Trivial Section 14 Sources of Ignition The last test date for the fixed electrical installation could not be established at the time of the Fire Risk Assessment.
+Trivial Section 15 Waste Control Refuse containers are emptied regularly.
 There is a regular cleaning service to the premises.
+Trivial

-Section 16 Control and Supervision of Contractors and Visitors Trivial

-Contractors are controlled centrally, and hot works permits are required where necessary.

-Section 17 Arson Prevention Trivial
+Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
+Trivial Section 17 Arson Prevention Door entry system.

-Door entry system installed.

 External lighting is in place.

-Section 18 Storage Arrangements Trivial

-Residents instructed not to bring L.P.G cylinders into block.
+Trivial Section 18 Storage Arrangements Residents instructed not to bring L.P.G cylinders into block.
+Trivial